csummerson/Voxel-Planet/README.md

 - Deformable terrain of the voxels
 - Atmospheric shader to approximate Rayleigh Scattering
 - Debug and physics based motion orbiting each planet
-- Solar system simulator to allow a play to select which planet to visit
+- Solar system simulator to allow a player to select which planet to visit